supahcraig/cldr_tech_basecamp/missions/11_hbase/hbase_steps.md

 ## Download hbase conf
 From Operational DB's Cloudera mnager, go Clusters --> HBase --> Actions --> Download Client Configuration

-I think you can just unzip that locally and copy the hbase-site.xml & core-site.xml to the nifi nodes, but it _might_ require all those files.
+You can just unzip that locally and copy the hbase-site.xml & core-site.xml to the nifi nodes.

 Download hbase-site.xml & core-site.xml & upload to nifi cluster